 The vegetarians can have a time of their life with the Vegetable Kurma cooked in coconut milk, which seems to be a sweeter version of Burmese Khow suey minus the glass noodles.
 A good beetroot Pachadi or Moplah Biryani can never be ruled out of Kerala too.
-The tea and coffee are equally good and unique and are worth carrying and gifting, if you plan to.
+The tea and coffee are equally good and unique and are worth carrying and gifting if you plan to.

-One thing that would shock most people is none of the local places serve normal water.
-They have a red coloured water which is water boiled with some local roots and they term it medicine water, which as per them has numerous health benefits.
+One thing that would shock most people is none of the local places serves normal water.
+They have red coloured water which is water boiled with some local roots and they term it medicine water, which as per them has numerous health benefits.
 I drank a lot of it, nothing good nothing bad.
 So you should be prepared for this shock.

-I think the biggest expenditure on a Kerala trip can be the to & fro transport from one place to another, where I saved heavily by opting for the state run bus, which are not the finest but are on time and charge a fraction of what you end up paying on any other travel mode.
+I think the biggest expenditure on a Kerala trip can be the to & fro transport from one place to another, where I saved heavily by opting for the state-run bus, which are not the finest but are on time and charges a fraction of what you end up paying on any other travel mode.
 The hike to Ilaveezhapoonchira was done on a 4×4 which we rented from the base as that’s the only vehicle that can get you there unless you are willing to hike on your own.

 The bike ride and all my stays were covered thanks to numerous generous friends I have spread all over the place.
 I just had to reach the place; a comforting bed was always ready for me.